 All others, allies and ‘friends’ are accessories dished out by a man who never had any real friends.
 And the ones he could have had, he dismissed or pushed away.

-Chuck Blazer, the only General Secretary ever to become a Member of the ill-famed FIFA Executive Committee (now FIFA Council), once famously said: “You know you’re in serious trouble the moment Sepp calls you ‘his friend’ “.
+Chuck Blazer, the only General Secretary ever to become a Member of the ill-famed FIFA Executive Committee (now FIFA Council), once famously said: “You know you’re in serious trouble the moment Sepp calls you ‘his friend’.”
 A sad and true statement confirmed by far too many who know him, worked with him, and were eventually used by him, until their ‘friendship’ was abused by him and they were forgotten, cast aside.

 Blatter – and that of course is missing from his pamphlet, too – is a user.
 He had a kind of a dripping charm that most people mistook for interest, care even.
 But there was no such.
-Although to expect any sort of self-flagellation from a man who mistook and misunderstood his own relevance all along, would be asking too much.
+Although to expect any sort of self-flagellation from a man who mistook and misunderstood his own relevance, would be asking too much.
 Sadly.

-There is one aspect of his life where he tells his tale consistently, and where he tells (his) truth with few holds barred: Blatter’s disgust for Infantino (shared by most people in world football, except those who keep being ‘bought’ with favours and hard cash contributions by his FIFA).
+There is one aspect of his life where he tells his tale consistently, and where he tells (his) truth with few holds barred: Blatter’s disgust for Gianni Infantino (shared by most people in world football, bar those who keep being ‘bought’ with favours and hard cash contributions from his FIFA).

 “No, no…he’s not from the Valais.
-He’s Italian” he said in an interview with www.insideparadeplatz.ch the other day.
-There, Blatter shows glimpses of his old fighting spirit and reflects on that useless second-rate lawyer’s career.
+He’s Italian,” Blatter said of Infantino in an interview with www.insideparadeplatz.ch the other day.
+There, Blatter shows glimpses of his old fighting spirit and reflects on the lawyer-cum-football administrator’s career.
 “He applied for a job as a young lawyer at FIFA”, he told ‘friends’ many times over, “but I didn’t hire him.
 He wasn’t smart enough” (I am paraphrasing although the gist is accurate).

-Blatter really dislikes Infantino, and he hates the fact that he was succeeded by an incompetent, a parvenu, a guy who – incomprehensibly – stays on and keeps digging his heels in that appear adorned by all sorts of desert sands.
+Blatter really dislikes Infantino, and he hates the fact that he was succeeded by an incompetent, a parvenu, a guy who – incomprehensibly – stays on and keeps digging his heels in what appear to the rest of the world to be all sorts of desert sands.
 That part of Blatter’s “truth” is credible because one thing is true: he always hated incompetence.
-After all, he tried to hire not only yeah-sayers, but the also the very rare nay-sayer (who usually had one up on him, like Valcke.
+After all, he tried to hire not only yeah-sayers, but the also the very rare nay-sayer (who usually had one up on him) like Valcke.

 He doesn’t tell the true tale of FIFA’s is legal counsel (“he is my lawyer, too, not only FIFA’s lawyer”, he once said to a ranking aide – a fact unlawful in itself), who was instrumental in his, Blatter’s betrayal.
 He doesn’t tell the truth about the German World Cup and how the 10-million-hole came about (still discussed in German court), he doesn’t shed any truth on Dempsey’s sudden departure, before an ExCo vote clinched yet another World Cup deal.
 He doesn’t mention Havelange’s and Teixeira’s accounts at a private bank on Zurich’s “Central” square.
 He doesn’t tell the tale of Weber’s ISL dealings (nor the fact how he supported him with crumbs).
 Batter sheds no light on the relationship between himself and the man he betrayed like no other: he and Bin Hammam had an agreement.
 Blatter was to step down and Bin Hammam was to succeed him.
 Except he betrayed that ‘friend’ too.
 The one who made it possible that he, Sepp, beat Johannsen in 1998.
 Without Bin Hammam there was no Blatter.
 And with Blatter breaking his word – repeatedly – there could never be a Bin Hammam President.